core-process/audience/README.md

 # Audience
 A small adaptive cross-platform webview window library for C/C++ to build modern cross-platform user interfaces.

+- It is **small**: The size of the Audience runtime is just a fraction of the size of the Electron runtime.
+Currently, the ratio is about 1%, further optimizations pending.

+- It is **compatible**: Currently, we provide ready-to-go APIs for C/C++ and Node.js, but you can plug it into any environment, which supports either C bindings or can talk to Unix sockets respectively named pipes.

 - It is **adaptive**: Audience adapts to its environment using the best available webview technology based on a priority list.
 E.g., on Windows, it can be configured to try embedding of EdgeHTML first and fall back to the embedding of IE11.

 - It supports two-way **messaging**: the web app can post messages to the native backend, and the native backend can post messages to the web app.